-Aims and Outcomes

-What are the intended aims / outcomes of the policy, procedure or practice?
-Who is the target audience and who is it intended to benefit?

-It is the existing policy of the Board of Management:

-- Ÿ To endorse the Nine Key Principles of Public Life in Scotland - Ÿ To investigate fully any substantive allegation of a breach of relevant legislation. - Ÿ To ensure that allegations of unethical or illegal behaviour are dealt with expeditiously, consistently, fairly and within the requirements of The Public Interest Disclosure Act 1998. - Ÿ To ensure that all procurement is conducted prudently and honestly. - Ÿ To require the College to operate a system of financial record keeping and budgetary control capable of meeting both the College's own internal accounting needs and the need to demonstrate accountability for the use of public funds. - Ÿ To ensure that the risk of fraud and corruption is minimised. - Y To ensure that employees of the College: - are aware they are not entitled to retain any fees, commission etc received in connection with the duties of an appointment; - declare an interest (if a budget holder) on an annual basis if there is any personal, family, financial or other connection [directly or indirectly] which may be thought to compromise the College; - comply with the Public Interest Disclosure Policy/Whistle Blowing Policy if they have reason to suspect unethical or illegal behaviour by another person in the College (including the Board of Management);
+Title of Policy, Procedure or Practice: Anti-Bribery Policy/ Statement Type of Policy, Procedure or Practice: New Existing, Reviewed or Revised x Team Leading Impact Assessment: Corporate Governance Lead Annette McKenna Person: Date of Assessment: November 2022 Aims and Outcomes What are the intended aims / outcor target audience and who is it intend nes of the policy, procedure or practice?
+Who is the led to benefit?
+It is the existing policy of the Boa rd of Management: ☐ To endorse the Nine Key Princi □ To endorse the Nine Key Principles of Public Life in Scotland ☐ To investigate fully any substar ☐ To investigate fully any substantive allegation of a breach of relevant legislation. □ To ensure that allegations of unethical or illegal behaviour are dealt with expeditiously, consistently, fairly and within the requirements of The Public Interest Disclosure Act 1998. ☐ To ensure that all procurement is conducted prudently and honestly. ☐ To require the College to operate a system of financial record keeping and budgetary control capable of meeting both the College's own internal accounting needs and the need to demonstrate accountability for the use of public funds. ☐ To ensure that the risk of fraud and corruption is minimised. ☐ To ensure that employees of the e College: - are aware they are not entitled to connection with the duties of an a o retain any fees, commission etc received in appointment; ' ' ' older) on an annual basis if there is any personal, on [directly or indirectly] which may be thought to • • Disclosure Policy/Whistle Blowing Policy if they have egal behaviour by another person in the College